Former Co-op bank chairman Flowers pleads guilty to drug possession

 In a report on Wednesday, Paul Myners, who served in Britain’s finance ministry and was chairman of retailer Marks & Spencer, urged Co-op officials to back on May 17 a radical reform of its management structure if the group is to survive.

-Myners said the current management structure at the Co-op, whose businesses range from supermarkets to funeral parlours, is “not fit for purpose”.
+Myners said the current management structure at the Co-op, whose businesses range from supermarkets to funeral parlors, is “not fit for purpose”.